sahana-vajrakumar/tictactoe/README.md

 Single player and Multi Player options.
 Multi Player option lets the user select X or O symbols.
 Restart button to restart/abort the game. win count for each player.
+Regular and AI mode.

 Known Bugs:
 User should refresh the page every time to get to the PLAY button.